 World Rabies Day

-We are very excited to have been invited by Global Alliance for Rabies Control (GARC), the leading international rabies non-profit org to organize an anti-rabies event on 28 September.
-This is World Rabies Day a crucially important day in the animal welfare calendar.
+We were very excited to have been invited by the Global Alliance for Rabies Control (GARC), the leading international rabies non-profit organization, to organize an anti-rabies event on World Rabies Day.
+World Rabies Day was a crucially important day in the animal welfare calendar.

-We are currently one of two Thai NGO to participate in this event and will be joining many organisations around the world to help eradicate this killer virus.
-The Thai Government estimates 16% of animals are infected with rabies.
+We were one of two Thai NGOs to participate in this event and joined many organizations around the world to help eradicate this killer virus.
+The Thai Government estimated that 16% of animals were infected with rabies.

-Estimates suggest that over 5.5 billion people live with the daily risk of rabies, with 59,000 deaths every year.
-Over 95% of these deaths are in Africa and Asia, with the majority occurring from rabid dog bites.
-Around half of the people who die are children.
+Estimates suggested that over 5.5 billion people lived with the daily risk of rabies, with 59,000 deaths every year.
+Over 95% of these deaths occurred in Africa and Asia, with the majority resulting from rabid dog bites.
+Around half of the people who died were children.

 We Achieved Our Goal to Vaccinate 220 Dogs and Cats Against Rabies Over 2 Days!

-A heartfelt THANK YOU to FOUR PAWS International who donated the entire 220 combine rabies vaccines.
-And also to those generous supporters who donated to help make the day a great success.
+A heartfelt THANK YOU to those generous supporters who donated to help make the day a great success.

-We set off early for the 120k round trip near the Myanmar border.
-The local pet owners in this area receive very little help and the nearest vet is 40ks away.
-Our work today showed how badly our support is needed not only with vaccinations but also with neutering.
+We set off early for the 120 km round trip near the Myanmar border.
+The local pet owners in this area received very little help, and the nearest vet was 40 km away.
+Our work showed how badly our support was needed, not only with vaccinations but also with neutering.

-The next day we headed off in the opposite direction for our 2nd #WorldRabiesDay event.
-A 100 dogs and 20 cats were vaccinated against rabies making a total of 220 animals who are now safe from this killer virus.
+The next day, we headed off in the opposite direction for our 2nd #WorldRabiesDay event.
+A total of 100 dogs and 20 cats were vaccinated against rabies, making a total of 220 animals who are now safe from this killer virus.

-This area has large groups of dogs and cats living in temples, beaches, a factory and a port where they have been born or abandoned.
-Their feeders including nuns, restaurant owners, fishermen and security guards helped us keep these animals stress free whilst being vaccinated.
+This area had large groups of dogs and cats living in temples, beaches, a factory, and a port where they had been born or abandoned.
+Their feeders, including nuns, restaurant owners, fishermen, and security guards, helped us keep these animals stress-free while being vaccinated.
 Take a look at how they helped us make the day a true community event.

-We're happy to have played a small part in helping to keep many dogs, cats and humans safe from rabies over next year.
+We were happy to have played a small part in helping to keep many dogs, cats, and humans safe from rabies over the next year.
 Our contribution to help eradicate rabies won't stop here.
 We will continue to vaccinate all dogs we treat and care for in temples and on the streets and beaches against this killer virus.